Hemank-thakur/Random-color-generator/README.md

 # Random-color-generator
-It is a color random color generator made with the help of HTML, CSS, JAVASCRIPT
+It is a  random color generator made with the help of HTML, CSS, JAVASCRIPT.